MicrosoftDocs/customer-insights/topics/developers/tutorials/create-metrics.md

 ---
 # Create metrics

+Gain important business insights with Product Insights.
-_Product Insights gives you the ability to create your own metrics, with a wide variety of series transforms and property functions._
+Create metrics based on signals sent by your connected products, and use a wide variety of intelligent series transforms and property functions to analyze them.
+Then put your insights to work to make your products better!

 ![Creating metrics](../quick-starts/create-metrics.png)